HuangXingBo/pyflink-demo/table/user_case/category_sales_volume/README.md

-# pv_uv_demo
+# category_count_demo
-This demo is to help users to use pyflink api to develop a pv/uv demo
+This demo use kafka as source connector, mysql as sink connector and use python udf in logic.

 **contents**